CtrlAltMech/BackThatNasUp/README.md

 1. On the first use (when no config file is present) you will be prompted to generate an empty config file.

-*Note: All ONSITE variables are required as well as at least one DIRECTORIES path*
+*Note: All ONSITE variables are required, at least one DIRECTORIES path, and a path for log files (even if not used)*

 ```
 	# Config file for btnu